Bladwell History, Family Crest & Coats of Arms

 The surname Bladwell was first found in Shropshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.
 The surnames Bladwell, Blodwell, and Blodget are believed to be derived from the Welsh surname Lloyd which settled in this border county in the 12th and 12th centuries.

-Important Dates for the Bladwell family
+Early History of the Bladwell family

 This web page shows only a small excerpt of our Bladwell research.
 Another 190 words (14 lines of text) covering the years 1510, 1600, 1241, 1982, 1177, 1449, 1560, 1455, 1487, 1661 and 1671 are included under the topic Early Bladwell History in all our PDF Extended History products and printed products wherever possible.